Best Options Trading Platforms/Brokers Compared & Reviewed

 For experienced traders, it would be more appropriate to trade on exchange options with a DMA broker, where you can work bid/offers inside the spread as well as utilise strategies for more complex options trading.

-In the UK Saxo Markets is the best options broker for buying stock options as they provide access to 26 exchanges and fees per options contract are as low as $1.25 on FTSE 250 and NASDAQ stocks.
+In the UK Saxo Markets is the best options trading broker for buying stock options as they provide access to 26 exchanges and fees per options contract are as low as $1.25 on FTSE 250 and NASDAQ stocks.
 Interactive Brokers, does offer cheaper charges on US option contracts, however, Saxo has more of a base in the UK.

 Saxo Markets Equity Options